 - If your income is temporarily reduced, consider credit card hardship programs.

 - Here’s what to do if you can’t pay the mortgage or make your vehicle payment.

 - Some tips to get through a cash crunch without using credit cards.

 - A credit card cash advance might come in handy, but try these alternatives first.

 The Department of Education is taking steps to help ease student loan borrowers’ financial burdens.

-- As of Friday, March 27, 2020, ALL federal student loan payments are suspended until September 30, 2020.
+- As of Friday, March 27, 2020, most federal student loan payments are suspended until September 30, 2020.
 No interest will accrue, and failure to pay during this period will not affect credit scores or a borrower’s qualifications for loan forgiveness programs.

 - The bill also suspends any wage garnishments or tax refund reductions for borrowers whose federal student loans are currently in default.

 NOTE: Certain federal loans are excluded from this relief.
 They are: